Valon Berisha: Reims

+Loan at Melbourne City

+On 7 September 2022, Berisha was sent on a one-year loan to Australian club Melbourne City in the A-League.
+He received the number 14 ahead of the season.
+A month later, Berisha made his league debut in a 2–1 home win over defending champions Western United.
+On 11 February 2023, he scored his first goal for the club, from a penalty kick, in a 4–2 win against Perth Glory at Macedonia Park.
+Berisha started in the 2023 A-League Grand Final, but was replaced by Richard van der Venne in the 22nd minute due to a collision with Danny Vukovic.
+City lost 6–1 to Central Coast Mariners.
+On 9 June, after contributing 7 assists and 1 goal during his loan spell, Berisha returned to Reims.

+On 1 September 2023, Reims had announced that Berisha's contract had been terminated by mutual agreement.

+LASK

+On 8 January 2024, Berisha returned to the Austrian Bundesliga, signing a two-and-a-half-year contract with LASK.

 International career

 Norway

 Berisha has amounted over forty appearances for all of Norway's age-specific national sides.
-He has played in all four of Norway under-21 side's four games during the 2013 European Under-21 Championship qualification campaign.
+He has played in all four of Norway under-21s' four games during the 2013 European Under-21 Championship qualification campaign.
 He scored Norway's only goal in the 2–1 loss against England under-21 side.

 On 23 November 2011, Berisha was called up to mostly domestic-based Norway squad for the 2012 King's Cup in Thailand.
 He was one of fourteen players who made their international debut at the friendly tournament which ran from 15 January until 21 January.
 Berisha made his debut for the national team when he replaced Alexander Søderlund as a 62nd-minute substitute in a 1–1 friendly draw against Denmark League XI on 15 January 2012.
 He started the remaining two games of the tournament against Thailand and South Korea U23.
 When asked whether he agreed with the plaudits he had gained from the press and coaches at the tournament, Berisha said, "I am very happy ...
 I've tried to show that I can work hard both ways, that I can take initiative with or without the ball, in challenge and with speed – I feel I've managed well."

 On 14 February 2012, Berisha was called up to play Northern Ireland on 29 February 2012.
 He was one of seven players to keep their place in the national side following the King's Cup, and the only player to be called up for the first time to a squad that also contains expatriate players.